mistifyio/queensland/README.md

 In general, you would run this as a service on every node.

 You could use `etcdctl` or `curl` to set the same data if desired.
-The "node mode" is a convinience as it ensures proper namespacing and data format.
+The "node mode" is a convenience as it ensures proper namespacing and data format.

 ## Announce